CreditableX/CVWO/README.md

 Testing the forum app
 Several posts, comments and users have been created to test the forum functionality out.
-Username	Type	Password
-john	regular	    123
+Username: john Password: 123
-123	    regular	    123
+Username: 123 Password: 123

 User functionalities are as follows:
 If not logged in, one can only view comments and posts.
 Logged in users can create posts and comments and can edit or delete only their own posts and comments.

 Common Errors
 A server is already running when running the command rails s
 -	Check cvwo/tmp/pids and delete the file server.pid